maxpumperla/deep_learning_and_the_game_of_go/README.md

 [Code](https://github.com/maxpumperla/deep_learning_and_the_game_of_go/tree/master/code), sample chapters and notebooks for the book "Deep Learning and the Game of Go" (Manning), available for early access [here](https://www.manning.com/books/deep-learning-and-the-game-of-go).

+If you're following the code samples from the book, check out the branches for individual chapters.

 ![dl_go_cover](dl_go_cover.jpg)

 ## Playable demos